 Origin and History of Chinese Paper Cutting

-Since paper-making techniques had been reformed in Han Dynasty (202 BC — 220 AD), the cheaper and mass production paper spread into the civilian world and rapidly made paper cutting popular.
+Since paper-making techniques had been reformed in Han Dynasty (202 BC — 220 AD), the cheaper and mass-production paper spread into the civilian world and rapidly made paper cutting famous.

-The original and most traditional Chinese paper cutting is symmetry and monochrome, usually red color.
+The original and traditional Chinese paper cutting is symmetry and monochrome, usually red.

 Gradually, more technics have been applied, which developed colorful and three-dimensional paper-cutting artwork.